abletoburntheweb/RhythmFallServer/README.md

 Note: This repository contains the server/backend for RhythmFall.
 For the Godot client, use the client repository: https://github.com/abletoburntheweb/RhythmFall

+Models: Not included in the repository.
+Download archives from Releases (https://github.com/abletoburntheweb/RhythmFallServer/releases) and unpack into rhythmfall-server/models.

 ## What It Is
 - Lightweight local HTTP server (Flask) handling audio analysis and chart generation.
 - Provides endpoints for BPM detection and drum‑focused note generation.